Tim Ryan Releases A Decade Of Tax Returns For ‘Full And Complete Transparency With The American People’

 Although presidents are not required by law to release their tax returns, every major presidential nominee since the 1970s has done so.
 The only exception is Gerald Ford, who opted to publish a summary instead.
 Trump’s refusal makes him the first major-party presidential nominee since the 1970s to refuse to release his tax returns, and many Democrats are attacking the decision as a failure to be transparent.

 Ryan released his tax returns from the years 2009 to 2018.
-His most recent return reveals that he and his wife Andrea had an adjusted gross income of $220,754 — most of which came from Ryan’s congressional salary and his wife’s income as an elementary-school teacher.
+His most recent return reveals that he and his wife Andrea had an adjusted gross income of $220,754 — most of which came from Ryan’s congressional salary and his wife’s income as an elementary school teacher.

 How much does @TimRyan pay in taxes? @SethARichardson went through a decade of tax returns the Democratic presidential candidate released Monday and found @RepTimRyan paid a lower tax rate as a result of the Republican tax bill he voted against: https://t.co/Ze2RJryvpe